 Action items in 17hats are great to use when certain templates need to be added/or auto-sent at any point during the lead/client process.
 These are things that 17hats can send such as emails, questionnaires, quotes, invoices, or contracts**.

-It is important to note that these items will not appear on your calendar, but they will appear on your overview screen:
+Action items do not appear on your calendar, but they will appear on your Dashboard:

-**Note: Action items create the template that you select, therefore items such as Quote Reminders, Invoice Reminders, Contract Reminders, or Questionnaire Reminders, cannot be automated within the workflow itself, as these document emails will create/link to a new document (not the original that needs the reminder).
+**Note: Action items create the template that you select, therefore items such as Quote Reminders, Invoice Reminders, Contract Reminders, or Questionnaire Reminders, cannot be automated within the workflow itself.
+These Document emails will create/link to a new Document (not the original that needs the reminder).
 We suggest setting up a To-Do for these types of reminders, so that you can go ahead and navigate to your document and hit "send reminder" selecting the email template, and sending.

 Another example of a "Pause" item would be if you have an inquiry stage in your workflow, you may want to stop after that stage and ensure the client is a good fit.
 If they are, you can check off the "Pause" item and the workflow will continue.
 If the client is not a good fit, the "Pause" item would not be checked and nothing else would happen in that instance of the workflow.